Dimitra Studios Benitses

 Pagiatis house

-Then the Pagiatis family stayed there for more than 4 decades and the house today belongs to them.
+Then the Pagiatis family stayed there for more than 4 decades, and the house today belongs to them.

 In this new photo, the house is completely renovated and different from the original building.

-Photos with old Benitses buildings
+Photos of old Benitses buildings

 Angelokastro: The Castle Next to Paleokastritsa